Royabra/osqutil/README.md

 **Syntax is as follows:**
 osqutil.exe -tablename column value -OptionalCommands

-A Good rule of thumb is that if a table only supports one column, the column name isn't specified
+A Good rule of thumb is that if a table only supports one column, such as -dns or -ntfs, the column name isn't specified

 **Examples:**